uber/geojson2h3/README.md

 is lossy; the resulting hexagon set only approximately describes the original shape, at a level of precision determined by the hexagon resolution.

+If the polygon is small in comparison with the chosen resolution, there may be no cell whose center lies within it, resulting in an empty set.
+To fall back to a single H3 cell representing the centroid of the polygon in this case, use the `ensureOutput` option.

 ![featureToH3Set](./doc-files/featureToH3Set.png)

 **Kind**: static method of [<code>geojson2h3</code>](#module_geojson2h3)